 Rec Partners |

-If you have a special need or health condition that makes it difficult for you to participate in recreation programs or activities on your own, you may benefit from the Rec Partner program.
-Rec Partners are granted free admission to support program participants who need support or assistance.
-What is a Rec Partner?A Rec Partner helps a participant with a special need or health condition who is attending a Recreation & Parks registered program, drop-in program, or Hillsview Active Living Centre activities.
-The Rec Partner must be at least 14 years old.
-The Rec Partner can participate in the program free of charge.
-Fees associated with the box office at the Halton Hills Cultural Centre or with meals and trips at the Hillsview Active living Centres cannot be waived.
-What is the role of the Rec Partner?Having been chosen by the participant, the Rec Partner:
+If you have a disability, health condition, or support need that makes it challenging to participate in recreation programs independently, you may benefit from the Rec Partner program.
+Rec Partners receive free admission to accompany and support participants who require assistance to take part in programs and activities.
+What is a Rec Partner?A Rec Partner provides support to a participant with a disability, health condition, or other support need while attending Recreation & Parks registered programs, drop-in activities, or Hillsview Active Living Centre programs.
+Rec Partners must be at least 14 years old and can participate in the program at no cost.
+Please note that fees cannot be waived for rec partners at box office events at the Halton Hills Cultural Centre, as well as meals and trips at the Hillsview Active Living Centres.
+Rec Partner terms of use

 |